mattearly/dmpower/README.md

 # About

 [Dungeon Master Power](https://github.com/mattearly/DungeonMasterPower/releases) is a powerful minimalistic interactive terminal-based Dungeons & Dragons's 5th Edition Toolkit.
+The intention is to make being the Dungeon Master less tedious and time consuming so you can focus more on your game's story, and less on looking up charts.
 See the [MANUAL](MANUAL.md) for screenshots and information about the ever-evolving toolset.

 # Getting Started

-Dungeon Master Power runs in a terminal on any operating system.
-Dungeon Master Power uses terminal text coloring that will look best in a terminal with a solid dark background.
+Dungeon Master Power runs in a terminal on any operating system and uses text coloring that will look best in a terminal with a solid dark background.

 ## Prerequisites